 What is the course about?

 Getting to know your camera and using it in a technically competent and visually interesting way, from knowing the right buttons to press, to composing a photograph creatively.
-Learn about shutter speed, aperture, photo composition, lighting, and indoor/outdoor work.
+Learn about shutter speed, aperture, composition, light and indoor/outdoor photography.
 An inspiring introduction to photography as a form of creative self-expression anyone can learn.

 What will we cover?

 The basic mechanics of photography, including but not limited to:

 - exposure and taking light readings

 - creative approaches to photographing different subjects.

 By the end of this course you should be able to...

 - Use the manual functions of your camera